Portugal ruling party vows to meet bailout goals after pact talks fail

 Political turmoil has already forced Lisbon to request a delay in the eighth review of the bailout by its creditors, originally scheduled to start last Monday, until the end of August or early September.

-The 78-billion-euro ($102.5-billion) bailout program and accompanying austerity policies are associated with the worst recession in Portugal since the 1970s.
+The 78-billion-euro ($102.5-billion) bailout programme and accompanying austerity policies are associated with the worst recession in Portugal since the 1970s.

 The centre-left Socialists said the ruling coalition had rejected most of their proposals aimed at ending the austerity policies and renegotiating the terms of the bailout.